Viacheslav1510/CI_PP3_Coffee_Machine/README.md

 <details><summary>Click here to view instructions</summary>

+#### Log in
+- Program ask user to log in.
+- If user exist than program take account and work with it
+- If user doesn't exists, program ask user to make account to receive bonuses

 #### Program started
 - On the top of the program user can see logo and question what want user to drink
 - Program checks wrong input, rises an error if it wrong and shows allowed inputs
-- Coffee machine allows: '1', '2', '3' for choosing drink, 'off' and 'report' to off machine or see profit and resourses left respectively
+- Coffee machine allows: '1', '2', '3' for choosing drink, 'off' and 'report' to off machine or see profit and resourses left respectively or 'bonus' to see how many bonuses user has.

 #### Drink chosen
 - Program checks if there are enough resourses in coffee machine to make drink
+- Program cheks is there are enough bonuses to make free coffee
+- If bonuses enough - program gives user feedback that drink is free
-- Program asks to insert coins by number input
+- If bonuses not enough for free drink - program asks to insert coins by number input
 - Coffee machine asks how many 20c, 50c and 1€ user will insert
   - if inserted money enough program makes choosen drink and gives user change
   - if inserted money not enough program raises massage about refund money and how much drink costs